 - Allied Payment Gateway

-It is essential for merchants to look for cost efficient payment gateway services that also provides full PCI Compliance to insure transactions are always handled in a safe and secure manner.
-For more information about the payment gateway services or have questions with an existing gateway are encouraged to call one of our payment professionals for all your payment processing needs.
+It is essential for merchants to look for cost efficient payment gateway services that also provide full PCI Compliance to ensure transactions are always handled in a safe and secure manner.
+For more information about the payment gateway services or if you have questions about an existing gateway, you are encouraged to call one of our payment processing professionals for all your credit card processing needs.